JACoW-org/docs-MEOW/docs/events/proceedings.md

 ## Manage Duplicates

-This task deals with contributions that have been marked as "duplicate_of."
+This task deals with contributions that have been marked as `duplicate_of`.
 For these contributions, a `DuplicateContributionData` object is created, which contains information about the contribution to which the current one is a duplicate.
 This information includes the DOI URL and the dates of reception, revision, acceptance, and issuance.

 ## Write Papers Metadata